Which of the following best describes the primary difference betw... | Study Prep in Pearson+

-Which of the following best describes the primary difference between stocks and bonds?
+Which of the following best describes the primary difference between financial accounting, managerial accounting, and tax accounting?

 A